Skip to main content

 • Students who have not had lessons on an instrument or voice for three years are not recommended to take NCEA Level 2 Music

-Course description/aims: In this course, students will explore different musical elements, gain practical experience, and deepen their appreciation and understanding of music through an engaging and comprehensive exploration of a broad range of music genres and styles.
+Course description/aims: Students will explore different musical elements, gain practical experience, and deepen their appreciation and understanding of music through an engaging and comprehensive exploration of a broad range of music genres and styles.
 It is well suited for students who have a solid understanding of music and want to further develop their performance, composition, listening, analysis and music theory skills.

 • Learn the language of music